readmeio/oas/packages/parser/README.md

 In addition to validating the API definition against their respective specification schemas it will also be validated against specific areas that aren't covered by the Swagger or OpenAPI schemas, such as duplicate parameters, invalid component schema names, or duplicate `operationId` values.

-If validation fails an error will be thrown with information about what, and where, the error lies within the API defintiion.
+If validation fails an error will be thrown with information about what, and where, the error lies within the API definition.

 Internally this method invokes [`dereference()`](#dereference) so the returned object, whether it's a Swagger or OpenAPI definition, will be fully dereferenced.